-This endowed position is new to SUNY Oswego, an institution focused on providing outstanding educational and research opportunities for students in a primarily undergraduate setting.
-Through this position, the Shineman Endowed Professor will increase the recognition of the department and SUNY Oswego.
-The successful candidate will receive an initial startup budget, new laboratory space, and an annual research budget as part of endowment.
+ERC and Chemistry Department are focused on providing outstanding educational and research opportunities for students in a primarily undergraduate setting.
+The successful candidate will receive an initial startup budget, large laboratory space equipped with various equipment, and an office space with a meeting room.

 SUNY Oswego works continuously to create an inclusive environment which respects, embraces, and promotes cultural safety, belonging, civil discourse, cultural humility, and other values and goals outlined in SUNY Oswego's Strategic Diversity and Inclusion Plan (https://www.oswego.edu/diversity/).
-As such, the Shineman Endowed Professor will be expected to contribute to these efforts and possess communication and interpersonal skills necessary to engage effectively with an increasingly diverse community of students and colleagues.
+As such, the Assistant Professor of Physical Chemistry will be expected to contribute to these efforts and possess communication and interpersonal skills necessary to engage effectively with an increasingly diverse community of students and colleagues.

-- Ph.D. in Chemistry or related field at time of application
+- Ph.D. in Chemistry or related field at the time of appointment

-- Associate professor or higher rank, at current institution, at time of application
+- Assistant professor or higher rank, at current institution at time of application

 - Must have an active research program with a strong publication and funding record (evidenced by grant and publication record, and research proposal)